Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 So...yeah, we have 'quite' the situation.

-Below you will find some 'provable things' of what has happened, but there is also a list of questions outstanding that we just aren't sure about, and the M.O. is refusing to clarify.
+Below you will find a list of questions outstanding that we just aren't sure about, and the M.O. is refusing to clarify.

+There is also a list of 'provable things' of what we've seen, any one of which call into doubt the integrity of the Monitoring Officer, but altogether show that he is failing in his duty.

-We had hoped to get some answers from the M.O. at the Values and Ethics committee on the 9th of November, but the written answers were non-responsive to the questions asked, and the M.O. failed to attend the meeting so members of the public were not able to ask verbal supplementary questions.
+We had hoped to get some answers from the M.O. at the Values and Ethics committee on the 3rd of November but the M.O. failed to attend the meeting so members of the public were not able to ask verbal supplementary questions, and the written answers were non-responsive to the questions asked.

+## Questions Councillors should be asking

+* SZ1 - Please provide the names and dates of appointment of all Bristol City Council Independent Persons since September 2013.

+* SZ2 - Please explain why the appointment of Independent Persons has not been ratified by Bristol City Council Full Council in the ten years since September 2013.

+* JS1 - Can the Monitoring Officer confirm that there has been no breach of data protection regulations by himself and the Head of Legal Services?

+* JS2- The Independent Person appointed in 2013 had a term limit of 4 years so they are no longer a lawfully appointed Independent Person.
+Any "Independent" Persons appointed directly by the MO & HOLS are not appointed in accordance with the Localism Act 2011 so they are not lawfully appointed.
+Under what legal authority has the Monitoring Officer and Head of Legal Services been sharing the personal information of complainants with those Independent Persons?

+* JB1 - Have any of the Independent Persons proposed for ratification today, already been consulted with as Independent Persons?

+* JB2 - Have the Independent Persons who have already been appointed and consulted with been made aware that they may have been consulted as Independent Persons unlawfully, and that they may have received personal information without legal authorisation?

+* MO1 - The Monitoring Officer has said in a written answer to Values & Ethics Committee that during his tenure (2018 onwards) ”The appointment of Independent Persons was done through a formal recruitment and selection process carried out by the Monitoring Officer and the Head of Legal Services.”
+Can the Monitoring Officer confirm that this approach, (where he and the Head of Legal Services appointed Independent Persons,apparently without Member approval) was lawful and fully met the requirements of 28 of the Localism Act 2011 for all ”IPs” used in complaints handling?

+* MO2 - Since 2018 how much has been paid as allowances to Independent Persons ”appointed” by the Monitoring Officerand Head of Legal Services, and on what basis are these payments considered to be lawful?

+* Why have _none_ of the complaints of Councillors breaking the Member Code of Conduct made it past the Monitoring Officer's initial check and so none have been sent to the Values & Ethics committee for an actual investigation?

 ## Provable things